Do not ask specific questions about salary or benefits unless the employer broaches the subject first

 - Factor the organization's entire compensation package (i.e. tuition benefits, investment options, health plans and any perks) along with salary into your negotiation discussion.
 Compute the dollar worth of these benefits and add this figure to the salary for a more realistic picture of how the organization compensates.
 If it is important to you, you may decide to negotiate benefits rather then an actual dollar increase.

 - When an interviewer asks for salary history or salary range, he or she is interested in establishing a starting point for negotiation.
 The important thing is to avoid basing your desired salary on your current salary.
-Do not lie about your past salary - reference check can easily provide this information.
+Do not lie about your past salary - a reference check can easily provide this information.
 Provide information about why your salary may have been lower, if appropriate.

 - When stating a salary range, extending the range up to approximately $5,000 is acceptable.
 This shows that you are within the employer's price range but interested in more compensation.